mydumper/mydumper/README.md

 columns_on_insert=qty,price
 ```

-IMPORTANT: when using options that doesn't required an argument like: --no-data or --events, you need to set any value to those variables which will always indicate: TRUE/ON/ENABLE.
+IMPORTANT: when using options that don't require an argument like: --no-data or --events, you need to set any value to those variables which will always indicate: TRUE/ON/ENABLE.
 It is a MISCONCEPTION if you think that adding `--no-data=0` will export data:
 ```
 [mydumper]
 no-data=0